surajkc599/webcomponents/readme.md

 3. StencilJS
 4. Svelte

+# What is the idea behind ?

 The idea is to create Simple progressbar component in all the above mentioned frameworks/libraries/compiler and to see which fits best for Design system or component library development.

+# what did i conclude ?

 StencilJS stands best because of: